 The leading causes of their loss of habitat are human encroachment due to the building of homes and roads, environmental changes caused by rising temperatures, and an increase in competition for resources in an ever-dwindling space.
 A breeding program was established in 1973 to reintroduce red wolves to areas where they had become locally extinct, but their numbers are still dangerously low.

 While many causes of extinction are based in nature and beyond our control, we can still take many steps to prevent animal extinctions during our lifetime.

-Bees and other insects also help to pollinate flowers, which in turn absorb carbon dioxide from the atmosphere and create oxygen.
+Bees and other insects also help pollinate flowers, which absorb carbon dioxide from the atmosphere and create oxygen.
 The more flowers, bushes, and trees there are, the better we can reduce the effects of climate change.

-If you have a birdbath in your garden, make sure to disinfect it once a month as many diseases can be transmitted via stagnant water.
-Simply empty the water, use a disinfectant to clean the birdbath, rinse it thoroughly, and then add fresh water.
+If you have a birdbath in your garden, disinfect it once a month as many diseases can be transmitted via stagnant water.
+Empty the water, use a disinfectant to clean the birdbath, rinse it thoroughly, and add fresh water.

 Finally, take care when driving late at night or on rural roads.
-Many roads cut through natural habitats, meaning animals need to cross roads in order to move through their territory.
-Unfortunately, wild animals do not have any road sense and often, their flight response causes them to dart in front of traffic.
+Many roads cut through natural habitats, meaning animals need to cross roads to move through their territory.
+Unfortunately, wild animals do not have any road sense, and often, their flight response causes them to dart in front of traffic.